The Effects Of L-Theanine: An Amino Acid For Health

 The relationship between L-theanine and ADHD

-Because of its effects on neurotransmitter levels, L-theanine may help reduce symptoms of other conditions as well—including attention-deficit/hyperactivity disorder (ADHD).
+Because of its effects on neurotransmitter levels, L-theanine may help reduce symptoms of other conditions as well, including attention-deficit/hyperactivity disorder (ADHD).
 This form of neurodivergence is estimated to affect 4.4% of adults and is characterized by difficulty focusing, impulsive behavior, and/or over-activity.

-Cognitive benefits of L-theanine
+Cognitive benefits of L-theanine amino acid

 Research may support the potential link between L-theanine and reduced ADHD symptoms.
-A 2021 review of studies on the topic, for example—which looked at both single-blind placebo-controlled and double-blind placebo-controlled trials—indicates that the combination of L-theanine and caffeine intake in particular may result in improvements in “short-term sustained attention and overall cognition,” with others suggesting that it could help with memory impairment as well.
+A 2021 review of studies on the topic, for example—which looked at both single-blind placebo-controlled and double-blind placebo-controlled trials—indicates that the combination of L-theanine and caffeine intake, in particular, may result in improvements in “short-term sustained attention and overall cognition,” with others suggesting that it could help with memory impairment as well.

 Similarly, a 2019 clinical trial found that L-theanine, caffeine content, and/or the two in combination seem to improve sustained attention tasks and overall cognitive performance in children with ADHD by decreasing mind-wandering.
 Note, however, that L-theanine may lessen the effectiveness of certain stimulant medications often prescribed for ADHD, so ask your doctor before taking L-theanine as a supplement.

-Other potential benefits of amino acids like L-theanine
+Better sleep quality and other potential benefits of amino acids like L-theanine

 This substance found in green and black tea may also have other positive health effects.
-Because it’s thought to increase dopamine levels in the brain, it can help support positive mood—which is why it’s being explored as potentially beneficial for those experiencing major depressive disorder.
+Because it’s thought to increase dopamine levels in the brain, it can help support positive moods—which is why it’s being explored as potentially beneficial for those experiencing major depressive disorder.

-L-theanine promotes relaxation and better sleep
+L-theanine promotes relaxation and better sleep quality

 Taking l-theanine enables you to stay calm.
 It promotes a state of relaxation in the brain that makes it easier for people to improve their objective sleep quality—which has links to a variety of physical and mental health benefits.
 Plus, sleep disturbances are frequently associated with both depression and anxiety, so L-theanine may help mitigate symptoms in this way as well.
 Finally, some research points to the potential of L-theanine and other amino acids given via perioperative oral administration to reduce stress and aid in recovery after surgery.